Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

-The natural death rate plays a fundamental role since it can prevent a leaf site from being a source.
-This is seen in case (ii) when comparing the centre site to a leaf site when both residents and mutants are neutral.
-That is, from equation \eqref{eq: leaf replaced}, the rate at which an offspring born in the centre replaces a leaf individual is \begin{linenomath*}
+The natural death rate plays a fundamental role since it can prevent a leaf from being a source.
+This is seen in case (ii) (from Table \ref{tab: dynamics compared}) when comparing the centre to a leaf when both residents and mutants are neutral.
+That is, from Equation \eqref{eq: leaf replaced}, the rate at which a leaf is replaced by an offspring of the centre is \begin{linenomath*}

-\end{linenomath*} whereas, from equation \eqref{eq: centre replaced}, the rate at which an offspring born on a leaf replaces the centre individual is \begin{linenomath*}
+\end{linenomath*} whereas, from Equation \eqref{eq: centre replaced}, the rate at which the centre is replaced by an offspring of a leaf is \begin{linenomath*}

-\end{linenomath*} The natural death rate can therefore prevent a leaf site from being a source when $w_l>w_c$.
-In particular, a leaf individual has to compete with other leaf individuals to place its offspring in the centre when the centre individual dies but this is not the case for the centre individual when a leaf individual dies.
-Another way to look at this is that a natural death rate limits the amount of time a leaf individual has to spread its offspring before it dies.
+\end{linenomath*} The natural death rate can therefore prevent a leaf from being a source when $w_l>w_c$.
+In particular, when the centre dies, leaves compete with one another for their offspring to be the replacement but, when a leaf dies, an offspring of the centre is the only replacement.
+Another way to look at this is that a natural death rate limits the amount of time a leaf has to spread its offspring before it dies.
 The natural death rate can therefore suppress the fixation probability of an advantageous mutant in the star network.
-This is verified in figure \ref{fig: comparison analytical}, where increasing the death rate causes $\bar{\rho}_\text{star}-\bar{\rho}_\text{comp}$ to decrease, such that the star network is no longer an amplifier of selection.
+This is verified in Figure \ref{fig: comparison analytical}, where increasing the death rate causes $\bar{\rho}_\text{star}-\bar{\rho}_\text{comp}$ to decrease, such that the star network is no longer an amplifier of selection.
 This is consistent with Hadjichrysanthou et al.~\cite{hadjichrysanthou2011} which shows that the star is not an amplifier under Db and dB dynamics.